 The ongoing opioid crisis is a multifaceted issue.
 While prescription opioid painkillers and synthetic opioids such as fentanyl are extremely dangerous, heroin still poses one of the biggest threats to the safety and wellbeing of the American public.
 If you or a loved one is struggling with heroin addiction, it is essential to know the warning signs of an opioid habit and what to expect when it comes to finding treatment.

 Why Is Heroin So Addictive?

 Many illicit substances are addictive, but heroin addiction is especially powerful and difficult to overcome for several reasons.
-Consider a few heroin addiction facts everyone should know:
+Consider a few heroin addiction facts from Harvard Health Publishing everyone should know:

 - As of 2016, the number of prescription opioid medications sold in the U.S. have more than quadrupled since 1999.
 Many substance abuse treatment professionals and medical community analysts believe that over-prescription – and failure of prescribing doctors to explain the risk of addiction with these prescriptions – are driving forces behind the opioid epidemic.

 - Opioids such as heroin cause intense psychoactive effects as well as deep physical relaxation.
 Opioids are extremely effective painkillers when used responsibly in a medical capacity, but they have a high chance of causing addiction, even prescribed use.
 Additionally, many people treat psychological symptoms with medications intended to relieve physical symptoms, spurring a cycle of dependency.